lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * Inline CSS: Using CSS directly in a tag.
 * Internal CSS: creating CSS inside the head tag.
 * External CSS: Creating a new file for CSS and link inside the head tag.
+###### Tutorial 14
+* Inline CSS
+* Internal CSS - We write this CSS inside the style tag.
+* Browser will give preference to inline CSS.
+* We use a link to use an external CSS file.
+* Browser will give preference to the last linked CSS file.
+* Use `!important` to change the preference.